The man who is truly rich is not the one who acquires the whole earth and yet loses all of them at the end of his life.

 Jesus tells a parable of the rich man who continues to enlarge his barns to store all grains and goods from his farm.
 Because of the largeness of his produce, he now promises his soul everlasting enjoyment.
 But God sees Him as a fool why?

 - What actually we might see in this man is the eagerness to work hard and enrich his household.
 We see in him the ingenuity to invest in his barn.
 Because of this, he thinks he will have an easy life.
-But Jesus says in the gospel that even when someone acquires more than he thinks, life does not consist in earthly possessions.
-The rich man thinks his life depends on what he acquires.
-He forgets it is only God who gives and takes life.

 - The rich man thinks only of himself and how he is going to enjoy life.
 In him, one will see signs of selfishness.